Deep Contrastive One-Class Time Series Anomaly Detection

 \section{Related Work}

 This section contains a brief introduction of recent works in contrastive learning and deep anomaly detection.

-\textbf{Contrastive Learning.} The recent renaissance of contrastive learning began with CPC \cite{oord2018representation}, which proposed InfoNCE to pull positive samples closer to and push negative samples further from the original samples, but it relies on a large number of negative samples to learn a good representation. \cite{wang2020understanding} summarizes two key properties of contrastive learning: 1) alignment: similar samples have similar representations (pull positive pair) and 2) uniformity: representations follow a uniform distribution on the hypersphere (push negative pair).
-On the one hand, PIRL \cite{misra2020self} and MoCo \cite{he2020momentum} explore the storage and retrieval representations of a large number of negative samples to make the representations distributed on the hypersphere more uniformly.
-BYOL \cite{grill2020bootstrap}, SwAV \cite{caron2020unsupervised}, and SimSiam \cite{chen2021exploring} achieve uniformity in contrastive learning without using negative samples.
-On the other hand, SimCLR \cite{chen2020simple} and TS-TCC \cite{eldele2021time} align augmented data representation to learn invariant representations for visual data and time series, respectively.
-Also, TS-TCC use temporal contrasting to address the temporal dependencies of time series.
-While all these contrastive learning approaches have successfully improved representation learning for visual data and time series, they could be unapplicable on time series anomaly detection.
+\textbf{Contrastive Learning.} The recent renaissance of contrastive learning began with CPC \cite{oord2018representation} proposed InfoNCE, which pulls positive samples closer and distances negative samples, though relying on a large number of negative samples to learn a good representation. \cite{wang2020understanding} summarizes two key properties of contrastive learning: 1) alignment: similar samples have similar representations (pull positive pair) and 2) uniformity: representations follow a uniform distribution on the hypersphere (push negative pair).
+On the one hand, BYOL \cite{grill2020bootstrap}, SwAV \cite{caron2020unsupervised}, and SimSiam \cite{chen2021exploring} achieve uniformity in contrastive learning without using negative samples.
+On the other hand, SimCLR \cite{chen2020simple} and TS-TCC \cite{eldele2021time} align augmented data representations to learn invariant representations for visual data and time series, respectively.
+Also, TS-TCC uses a temporal contrasting module to address the temporal dependencies of time series.
+Although all these contrastive learning approaches have successfully improved representation learning for visual data and time series, they could be inapplicable to time-series AD.
 For example, contradictions exist between the uniformity of contrastive learning and the class imbalance of anomaly detection.